dishu2607/SEhack/README.md

-clone and run this one command npm install --legacy-peer-deps
+clone and run this one command npm install --legacy-peer-deps make frontend folder and clone the repo in that